svaksha/Julia.jl/Mathematics.md

 * RandomMatrices.jl :: [Random Matrices](https://github.com/jiahao/RandomMatrices.jl)
 * juliaSpot :: [The Julia implementation of the Spot Linear Algebra Package](https://github.com/slimgroup/juliaSpot)
 * LinearMaps.jl :: A Julia package for [defining and working with linear maps](https://github.com/Jutho/LinearMaps.jl), also known as linear transformations or linear operators acting on vectors.
 The only requirement for a LinearMap is that it can act on a vector (by multiplication) efficiently.
+* NAG.jl :: Julia package to wrap the [NAG Numerical Library](https://github.com/StefanKarpinski/NAG.jl), a propreitary software library of numerical analysis routines, mathematical and statistical algorithms for linear algebra, optimization, quadrature, the solution of ordinary and partial differential equations, regression analysis, and time series analysis.